fourcube/exmetrics/README.md

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:

-  1. Add metrics to your list of dependencies in `mix.exs`:
+  1. Add exmetrics to your list of dependencies in `mix.exs`:

         def deps do
           [{:metrics, "~> 0.1"}]
         end

-  2. Ensure metrics is started before your application:
+  2. Ensure exmetrics is started before your application:

         def application do
-          [applications: [:metrics]]
+          [applications: [:exmetrics]]
         end